davidmcclure/pyspark-deploy/README.md

 Integration with a Python codebase takes ~10 minutes:

-1. Add this repo as a submodule to your project.
+1. Add this repo as a submodule to your project, run `make setup`.

 1. Extend the [base Dockerfile](docker/Dockerfile), which provides a complete Spark 2.3 + Python 3 environment.
 (Or write something totally custom).
 Push to Docker Hub.